jkotlinski/forth-strfmt/README.md

-strfmt ( c-addr1 u1 c-addr2 -- caddr2 u3 )
+strfmt ( n*x c-addr1 u1 c-addr2 -- c-addr2 u3 )

-Prints into buffer c-addr2 using the format string at c-addr1 u. caddr2 u3 is the resulting string.
+Prints into buffer c-addr2 using the format string at c-addr1 u. caddr-2 u3 is the resulting string.

 The format string contains ordinary characters (except %), which are copied unchanged to the destination buffer, and conversion specifications.